-A focal point of BSA’s anti-piracy efforts is its ongoing engagement with governments aimed at reducing software piracy in critical markets around the world.
+A focal point of BSA’s enforcement efforts is its ongoing engagement with governments aimed at reducing unlicensed software use in critical markets around the world.

-BSA believes there are five key elements governments must implement in order to reduce piracy in their respective countries:
+BSA believes there are five key elements governments must implement in order to reduce unlicensed software use in their respective countries:

 - Increase Public Education and Awareness: Governments can increase public awareness of the importance of respecting creative works by informing businesses and the public at large about the risks associated with using pirated software, while encouraging and rewarding the use of legitimate products.